wazuh/wazuh-kubernetes/instructions.md

 ### StateFulSet and Deployments Controllers

-Like a Deployment, a StatefulSet manages Pods that are based on an identical container specification, but StatefulSet maintains an identity attached to each of its pods.
-These pods are created from the same specification, but they are not interchangeable: each one has a persistent identifier that it maintains across any rescheduling.
+Like a Deployment, a StatefulSet manages Pods that are based on an identical container specification, but it maintains an identity attached to each of its pods.
+These pods are created from the same specification, but they are not interchangeable: each one has a persistent identifier maintained across any rescheduling.

 It is useful for stateful applications like databases that save the data to a persistent storage.
-The states of each Wazuh manager as well as Elasticsearch are desirable to maintain, so we declare them using StatefulSet to ensure that they maintain their states at every startup.
+The states of each Wazuh manager as well as Elasticsearch are desirable to maintain, so we declare them using StatefulSet to ensure that they maintain their states in every startup.

 Deployments are intended for stateless use and are quite lightweight and seem to be appropriate for Logstash, Kibana and Nginx, where it is not necessary to maintain the states.